-Individual scholars, or existing or new research teams, based at research institutions in Central and Eastern Europe.
+Individual researchers or groups of researchers based at institutions in Central and Eastern Europe.
 These institutions will generally be universities but applications from e.g. academies of science, seminaries, research institutes etc. are also welcome and will be in no way disadvantaged.
+If in doubt about eligibility, please contact cee.irc@theology.ox.ac.uk.